 Muscat Orange is a unique variety of Muscat grape.
 Orange Muscat generally appears as a dessert wine and is grown in California and Australia.
 True to its name, wine made from this grape has an aroma of orange blossom and apricot.

-Pinto Grigio also known as Pinot Gris is thought to be a mutant clone of Pinto Noir.
+Pinot Grigio also known as Pinot Gris is thought to be a mutant clone of Pinot Noir.
 Pinot Grigio usually has grayish-blue fruit but can also have a brownish pink, black, or even white appearance.
 The grapes grow in pinecone shaped clusters and wines produced from these grapes vary in color from light shades of pink to copper to a deep golden yellow.
 The grape grows best in cool climates, and matures relatively early with high sugar levels.
 This can lead to either a sweeter wine, or, if fermented to dryness, a wine high in alcohol.

 Riesling is grown historically in Germany, The Alsace region of France, Austria, and northern Italy.
-Riesling can be produced into dessert wines by late harvest, through evaporation caused by the fungus Botrytis Cinera or "noble rot", or by freezing (ice wine).
+Riesling can be produced into dessert wines by late harvest, through evaporation caused by the fungus Botrytis Cinerea or “noble rot”, or by freezing (ice wine).
 These wines have high sugar content, high acid, with great flavor.
 Rieslings are also made into non-dessert wines that range from dry to sweet.
 Some have crisp lightness with detectable peach aromas.
-Riesling's naturally high acidity and range of flavors make it suitable for extended aging.
+Riesling’s naturally high acidity and range of flavors make it suitable for extended aging.

 The Sauvignon Blanc grape originated in the Bordeaux region of France and has a green skin.
 The grape can produce crisp, dry, and refreshing white varietal wines.
 Sauvignon Blanc also is a component of the dessert wines Sauterne and Barsac.
-Sauvignon Blanc's from California tend to be either one of two styles.
-The first a fruity styles with tropical fruit undertones or a barrel-aged style with rounder melon notes.
+Sauvignon Blanc from California tend to be either one of two styles.
+The first a fruity styles with tropical fruit undertones or a barrel-aged style with rounded melon notes.